Homemade air dry clay?! Yep, it exists. It’s probably one of the best ideas I’ve found on Pinterest so far.

 - Cooking pot

 - Stir the mixture to combine all of the ingredients and keep stirring regularly as the mixture heats up.
+The consistency will start to thicken as you stir.

 - After a while (at least 10 minutes) the mixture will start to look like a solid dough, a lot like cookie dough.